 - 1/2 cup pure cane sugar

 - Begin by combining the strawberries, sugar, vinegar, and vanilla in a medium-sized pot over medium-high heat.
 Let simmer until sugar dissolves, stirring occasionally.
 After 4-5 minutes, remove from heat and let cool so that sauce thickens.
 Set aside.

 - Whisk together all the ingredients (except for the bread) into a large bowl and set aside so that everything marries together and activates, about 5 minutes.

 - Preheat griddle to medium-high heat and add 1 tablespoon of vegan butter, melting it.

 - Also, preheat oven to 400°F and prep a large baking sheet by lining with parchment paper.

 - Dip 1 slice of bread into the batter, soaking it in for a few seconds on each side.
-Place slice unto the heated griddle, cooking on each side for about 3-4 minutes until golden brown.
+Place slice on to the heated griddle, cooking on each side for about 3-4 minutes until golden brown.
 Repeat until all french toast has been made.